tj-tusharjain/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

     - The [Azure portal](https://portal.azure.com/)
     - Or an Azure Resource Manager template with an API version that's `2021-04-01` or newer.
 - Not available on some classic VMs.
 Use [this script](#expanding-without-downtime-classic-vm-sku-support) to get a list of classic VM SKUs that support expanding without downtime.

-> [!IMPORTANT]
-> This limitation doesn't apply to Premium SSD v2 or Ultra Disks:
-> If a Standard HDD, Standard SSD, or Premium SSD disk is 4 TiB or less, deallocate your VM and detach the disk before expanding it beyond 4 TiB.
-If one of those disk types is already greater than 4 TiB, you can expand it without deallocating the VM and detaching the disk.

 ### Expand with Ultra Disk and Premium SSD v2